AyaAls777/visionSort-AIChallenge/README.md

 ## Archived & Upcoming Features

-This version focuses on a clean, working CLIP-based prototype.
+This version focuses on a clean, working CLIP-based prototype to simplify the final submission,

 The following features were previously implemented but later removed  (archived in _main.py_archive_old_versions.py and _app.py_archive_old_versions.py) to improve performance and simplify the user experience — but are preserved for future updates: